j-priyadharshini/ONLINE-TRADING-SYSTEM/README.md

 # ONLINE-TRADING-SYSTEM

-Online trading system is an organized and systematic process for buying or selling of stock making use of real-world stock data which changes dynamically.
+Online trading system is an organized and systematic process for buying,selling stock and other basic features available in a stock website with making use of real-world stock data which changes dynamically.
 For each user activity an email will be sent to the registered mail-id correspondingly.

 The user has a track of his/her previous transaction history showed in a table and dashboard which shows one's current stocks available.
 The user has the option to change his/her password.It also has a user guide with FAQs with a tutorial demo of this project.